Chehalis Deane Hegner

 ~ Naomi Shihab Nye, Poet

-Improvisation has always been my guide.
-Depth of engagement is extremely important to me because the art I make stands to measure the authenticity of the connections I have with my subjects.
+Artistic improvisation has always been my guiding light.
+Depth of engagement is everything; whether fleeting or enduring, it allows me to establish genuine connections and create pieces that reflect the authenticity of the bonds I make with my subjects.

 BIO

-Recent publications include solo features in Fotonostrum Magazine, Portfolio Magazine, Shadow and Light Magazine, and Tangram's Going Into Wonder Issue, photographs on the creative process and kinetic sculptures of Arthur Ganson.
+Publications include solo features in Fotonostrum Magazine, Portfolio Magazine, Shadow and Light Magazine, and Tangram magazine's Going Into Wonder, photographs on the creative process and kinetic sculptures of Arthur Ganson.
+Her photographs have appeared in SHOTS fine art photo magazine, select book title covers, and Sotheby's catalog, featuring her portrait of William Louis Dreyfus.

-Hegner has served on jury panels, taught photo workshops, is a member of ASMP and was a member of SPE during her photography faculty position at UMass.
-She served on the board of directors at The Photographic Resource Center at Boston University where she her efforts focused on strategic planning, development, and programming.
+Hegner serves on jury panels, is currently a private photography mentor and workshop instructor at Halo Hill Studios.
+She was a member of ASMP and SPE during her academic university career.
+She served on the boards of The Hegner Family Foundation and The Photographic Resource Center at Boston University, where she focused her efforts on strategic planning, development, and programming.